baloise/design-system/.changeset/ninety-doors-protect.md

 '@baloise/design-system-components': minor
 ---

-break heading text in bal-file-upload
+heading content can break in bal-file-upload